yegor256/xembly/README.md

   * `ADDIF`: adds new node, if it's absent
   * `SET`: sets text value of current node
   * `XSET`: sets text value, calculating it with XPath
+  * `XATTR`: sets attribute value, calculating it with XPath
   * `CDATA`: same as `SET`, but makes `CDATA`
   * `UP`: moves cursor one node up
   * `XPATH`: moves cursor to the nodes found by XPath